eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/the-purpose-of-religion/index.md

   - "helium"
   - "reader-response"
 ---
 In asking about the purpose of religion, it is necessary to ask first if religion is not simply a product of our own search for purpose?

 The answer to the primary question depends on whether we perceive religion as having a divine origin or if we see it as the origin of divine thinking.

 Either way, religion comes to us through human agents, so we have to begin by looking at what it is to be human.

-It is in our nature to form ideas about the world based upon our observations and experiences--and we all do it.
+It is in our nature to form ideas about the world based upon our observations and experiences---and we all do it.

 In the world, and in our selves, we find things that are difficult to comprehend or explain.
 Sometimes these mysteries are profound and wonderful, and sometimes these mysteries are profane and terrifying.